mxczpiscioneri/arke-todo-list/README.md

 - **[ESLint](https://eslint.org/)**: A code analysis tool for identifying problematic patterns in JavaScript code.
 - **[Testing Library](https://testing-library.com/)**: Utilities for testing React components more effectively.

+## Atomic Design Methodology

+The Arke To-Do List application adopts the Atomic Design methodology to organize its UI components.
+This approach allows us to manage the complexity of the UI in a scalable and maintainable way, ensuring consistency across the application.

+### Key Decisions

+- **Atoms:** The smallest building blocks of our UI, such as buttons, input fields, and checkboxes, are designed to be reusable and serve as the foundation for more complex components.
+For example, our Button and Input components are used extensively throughout the application.
+- **Molecules:** Combinations of atoms that perform a specific function.
+The TaskItem component, which includes a checkbox (atom) and a label (atom), is an example of a molecule that represents a single to-do item.
+- **Organisms:** More complex UI components that group molecules and atoms into functional sections.
+The TaskList component, which displays a list of TaskItem molecules, is an example of an organism.
+- **Templates and Pages:** Templates define the layout of pages by arranging organisms and molecules, while pages are instances of templates with real content.
+Our application uses a MainLayout template to provide a consistent structure for different pages.

+### Additional Considerations

+Reusability and Composition: By adhering to the Atomic Design principles, we've ensured that UI components are highly reusable and easily composed into more complex structures.
+This reduces duplication and improves the overall development velocity.

+### Testing

+The Atomic Design approach also facilitates more effective testing.
+We can test atoms and molecules in isolation, ensuring their functionality before integrating them into more complex organisms and templates.
+This aligns with our focus on maintaining high software quality through comprehensive testing strategies.

+### Styling Consistency

+Tailwind CSS is used in conjunction with Atomic Design to ensure visual consistency and rapid styling across components.
+The utility-first approach of Tailwind complements the composability of Atomic Design, allowing us to apply consistent styling at the atom and molecule levels and propagate it through the application.

 ## Focus on Testing

 Software quality is ensured through a comprehensive suite of tests, including unit tests and end-to-end (E2E) tests: